EdenHusky/Mage-Speller/README.md

 # Mage-Speller

-Essentially, I wanted to flesh out my abilities and talents.

 I love video games and I felt like this would be a tough challenge with little to no experience.

 Before completeing this project, I had absolutely no prior knowledge of video game development.
 Now I have a small amount of fleshed out knowledge using